Convict designed and built, Hyde Park Barracks is one of the best surviving remnants of Sydney's convict period that ran between 1788 and 1840.

 The governorship of Lachlan Macquarie between 1810 and 1821 is considered a momentous period in the evolution of New South Wales from penal colony to prosperous colonial outpost.

 The former prison barracks and women's migration centre has long been a Sydney tourist attraction.
 In 2020, it reopened following an $18 million upgrade.
-Strangely a US based company was brought in to produce the new version of stories incorporated into the upgrade.
-That's probably more a reflection on the state of history in Sydney than the skill of our storytellers.
-It's hard to imagine many cities bringing in outsiders to tell our deepest historical stories.
+Strangely, a US based company was brought in to produce the new version of stories incorporated into the upgrade.
+That's probably more a reflection on the state of history in Sydney than the skill of Sydney storytellers.
+It's hard to imagine many cities bringing in outsiders to tell their deepest historical stories.

-This should be one of the best museums in Sydney, in one of its finest historic buildings.
+Hyde Park Barracks should be one of the best museums in Sydney, in one of its finest historic buildings.
 But it's not quite there.
-The 2020 refurb fitted it out with fancy tech and made sure the old building was up to another century of operation.
+The 2020 refurbishment added fancy tech and made sure the old building was up to another century of operation.
 But it may have gone too far in the tech department.

 Photo: Mark Bowyer Hyde Park Barracks, Sydney